 In a poll carried out by Rentokil Initial during the lockdown period:

-Proper investment in workplace hygiene facilities will not only benefit a business by introducing a safer working environment for employees, providing reassurance that’s it’s safe to return to the office, but it may also see businesses experience an increase in productivity as a result.
+Proper investment in workplace hygiene facilities will not only benefit a business by introducing a safer working environment for employees, providing reassurance that it's safe to return to the office, but it may also see businesses experience an increase in productivity as a result.

 Initial’s holistic approach to hygiene solutions ensures businesses are covered in all key risk areas.